mathiasare/SIREN-ImageColorizerProject/index.md

 ![](pics/tests/relu/exmp2_relu.gif) |![](pics/tests/srs/exmp2_srs.gif) |![](pics/tests/siren/exmp2_siren.gif)
 ![](pics/tests/relu/ima_other2.png) |![](pics/tests/srs/ima_other5.png) |![](pics/tests/siren/ima_nut2.png)

-We can see again that, as these results are saved after 1000 epochs and due that time SRS has overfitted a lot whose signes can be noticed easily from the results.
+We can see again that, as these results are saved after 1000 epochs and for that time SRS has overfitted a lot.
+Those signes can be noticed easily from the results.

 ### Bigger model

-Lastly we tried also to train the SRS and FR model on 150 training images in 3 batches of 50 images and over maximally 1500 epochs.
+Lastly, we tried also to train the SRS and FR model on 150 training images in 3 batches of 50 images and over maximally 1500 epochs.

 Here are the losses: